Linda McMahon 2010 United States Senate campaign: Scott Brown endorsement

 On October 9, Linda McMahon received the endorsement of Massachusetts U.S. Senator Scott Brown, a Republican who had been elected to the Senate in a January 2010 special election to the seat long-held by Democrat Ted Kennedy.
 The rally was held in front of Milford City Hall and was attended by around 250 people.
-Brown had also faced a once-favored Democratic state attorney general in his bid for U.S. Senate, Martha Coakley.
+Brown had also faced a Democratic state attorney general in his bid for U.S. Senate, Martha Coakley.

 Political positions

 McMahon campaigned on a platform of fiscal conservatism, lower taxes, and job creation.
 She opposed the 2009 stimulus act, saying the money from the stimulus "went into government agencies, not the hands of small businesses that are going to create 70% of jobs."
 McMahon also denounced deficit spending, expressing support for a Constitutional balanced budget amendment.
-McMahon blamed Democrats for not reclaiming unspent money from the Troubled Asset Relief Program (TARP) and the bailout package, saying the money should be used to repay government debts.McMahon gave an interview supporting TARP in its original form, which was to purchase toxic assets in the context of a financial crisis.
-Nevertheless, she has been a strong opponent of the TARP program throughout the campaign, saying that the government overstepped its authority in purchasing shares of the automobile and banking industries.
+McMahon blamed Democrats for not reclaiming unspent money from the Troubled Asset Relief Program (TARP) and the bailout package, saying the money should be used to repay government debts.
+She also accused the Executive Branch of evading the system of checks and balances through the use of "policy czars" and executive orders.